chosenvictim/socket-io-react/README.md

 2. Run ```npm install```

-3. For development version, follow these steps:-
+3. Follow these steps:-

-  a) ```npm run dev``` to start webpack dev server.

-  b) Hit ```http://localhost:8080``` and you app is served by webpack dev server.
-It uses hot reloading, so any chagne you make in your code with be built automatically and reflected in the browser.

-4. For production build, follow these steps:-

   a) ```npm run build``` to create a dist directory with production build.
 It has app.js, app.css and vendor.js code separated.

-  b) ```node server.js``` to run local node web server and hit ```http://localhost:3000```
+  b) ```node server.js``` to run local node web server.

-  c) For deployment, publish dist directory
+  c) Socket.io server is running along with web server and sending random objects to the clients via websocket.

+  d) In the browser, hit ```http://localhost:3000``` and you will be seeing Simple React UI to render a list which is coming via websocket.

 **LICENSE**